-1 2 3 4 5 6 7 8 9 for both sides to examine the person or persons appointed to examine the defendant.

-- The prosecuting attorney and the defendant may: (a) Introduce other evidence including, without limitation, evidence related to treatment to competency and the possibility of ordering the involuntary administration of medication; and - (b) Cross-examine one another's witnesses. - The court that receives the report of the examination shall then make and enter its finding of competence or incompetence.

-The court that receives the report of the examination shall permit counsel

-The court shall not appoint a person to provide a report or an evaluation pursuant to this section, unless the person is certified by the Division [of Mental Health and Developmental Services] pursuant to NRS 178.417.

-- 178.417 1.
-A person may not provide a report or an evaluation concerning the competency of a defendant to stand trial or receive pronouncement of judgment pursuant to this section and NRS 178.400 to 178.460, inclusive, unless the person is certified by the Division [of Mental Health and Developmental Services of the Department of Health and Human Services] for that purpose.
+- 2. Except as otherwise provided in this subsection, at a hearing in open court, the court that orders the examination must receive the report of the examination.
+If a Justice Court orders the examination of a defendant who is charged with a gross misdemeanor or felony, the district court must receive the report of the examination. - 3.
+The court that receives the report of the examination shall permit counsel for both sides to examine the person or persons appointed to examine the defendant.
+The prosecuting attorney and the defendant may: - (a) Introduce other evidence including, without limitation, evidence related to treatment to competency and the possibility of ordering the involuntary administration of medication; and - (b) Cross-examine one another's witnesses. - 4.
+The court that receives the report of the examination shall then make and enter its finding of competence or incompetence. - 5.
+The court shall not appoint a person to provide a report or an evaluation pursuant to this section, unless the person is certified by the Division [of Mental Health and Developmental Services] pursuant to NRS 178.417. - Sec.
+49. NRS 178.417 is hereby amended to read as follows: - 178.417 1.
+A person may not provide a report or an evaluation concerning the competency of a defendant to stand trial or receive pronouncement of judgment pursuant to this section and NRS 178.400 to 178.460, inclusive, unless the person is certified by the Division [of Mental Health and Developmental Services of the Department of Health and Human Services] for that purpose. - 2.
+The Division [of Mental Health and Developmental Services] shall adopt regulations to establish: - (a) Requirements for certification of a person who provides reports and evaluations concerning the competency of a defendant pursuant to this section and NRS 178.400 to 178.460, inclusive; - (b) Reasonable fees for issuing and renewing such certificates; and - (c) Requirements for continuing education for the renewal of a certificate. - 3.
+The fees so collected must be used only to:

-2. The Division [of Mental Health and Developmental Services] shall adopt - regulations to establish: - (a) Requirements for certification of a person who provides reports and evaluations concerning the competency of a defendant pursuant to this section and NRS 178.400 to 178.460, inclusive; - (b) Reasonable fees for issuing and renewing such certificates; and - (c) Requirements for continuing education for the renewal of a certificate. - The fees so collected must be used only to: - (a) Defray the cost of issuing and renewing certificates; and - (b) Pay any other expenses incurred by the Division for Mental Health and Developmental Services] in carrying out its duties pursuant to this section. - The Division [of Mental Health and Developmental Services] shall establish and administer examinations to determine the eligibility of any person who applies for certification.
-An applicant is entitled to certification upon satisfaction of the requirements of the Division . [of Mental Health and Developmental Services.]
-The Division [of Mental Health and Developmental Services may enter into a contract with another person, organization or agency to carry out or assist in carrying out the provisions of this subsection.
+- (a) Defray the cost of issuing and renewing certificates; and - (b) Pay any other expenses incurred by the Division [of Mental Health and Developmental Services] in carrying out its duties pursuant to this section. - 4.
+The Division [of Mental Health and Developmental Services] shall establish and administer examinations to determine the eligibility of any person who applies for certification.
+An applicant is entitled to certification upon satisfaction of the requirements of the Division. [of Mental Health and Developmental Services.]
+The Division [of Mental Health and Developmental Services] may enter into a contract with another person, organization or agency to carry out or assist in carrying out the provisions of this subsection.